Here are seven principles for Catalyzing Community whether you are trying to start a small group, ministry, a non-profit organization, or a church:

 We need to seek to meet the physical, emotional, economic, and spiritual needs of those around us.
-We should pursue helping to change the environment and change the individual who is looking for change.
+We should be pursue helping change the environment and change the individual who is looking for change.

 Principle #3: Reach out to Xenos

 Hospitality means loving strangers.
 A similar word, “hospice,” means “a safe place.”
 Our homes, our businesses, and our churches should become safe places for strangers to experience kindness and love.

 Principle #4: Develop authentic friendships with those you know.

 Are we loving, serving, and influencing our family, neighbors, co-workers and friends?